 This was a 5 day workshop which started and ended with a storm and yet we seemed to be in the eye of the storm for 3 whole days in a fantastic location.

 For starters, we were lucky to get out of Reykjavik.
 We left Reykjavik in 2 jeeps with extra size wheels and met at the Ólis gas station to discuss the journey and to explain that we were unlikely to see anything on our first day.
 Owen and I warned the participants that this was going to be a very tough trip, but mostly for us – as drivers.
 This warning turned out to be true as we encountered one of the toughest drives of our careers.
 We were the last vehicles to leave Reykjavik that day as they closed the roads in and out of Reykjavik.
 We had the South Coast to ourselves, unfortunately this was not a day to enjoy the South Coast, we saw absolutely nothing, but snow… it got lighter, then it got darker.
-We arrived at Hali 8 hours later.
+We arrived at Hali 8 hours later, safe but exhausted.

 A beautiful sunrise greeted us the following morning and our 4 participants suddenly realised exactly why we suffered the weather the day before.
 Hali is a beautiful place to wake up in good weather.
 The mountain towers over the farm from beyond the national highway and the ocean roars across a broad lagoon on the south side of the estate.
-After a comfortable breakfast we drove to the beach at Jökulsarlon, we ploughed through the snow and drove a couple of hundred yards up the beach to the thickest of the ice.
+After a comfortable breakfast we drove to the diamond beach at Jökulsarlon, we ploughed through the snow and drove a couple of hundred yards up the beach to the thickest of the ice.
 We assumed we would be alone, but after some quick long exposure lessons, we were invaded by a group of tourists.
 For the following 2 mornings we decided to drive much further up the beach to avoid further invasions.
 For the time being it was a bit distracting, but we worked the beach for a couple of hours and everyone got some great shots.

 We met the Ice-cave guide at Jökulsarlon and we followed a deep snow moraine track to a parking area close to the ice-caves.
-We entered a sizable ice-cave following the safety advice of our guide.
+We entered a sizeable ice-cave following the safety advice of our guide.
 It was quite a long cave with an opening at both ends.

 This scene greeted us on the beach at Breiðamerkursandur as we managed to have a full hour of uninterrupted photography.